alcarinn/alcarinn.github.io/README.md

 These topics along with some of our creation were then used as the basis for our topic analysis below.

+## Topics for each party
-After running the LDA modeling which gave an idea of the 9 different topics approached by the parties, we design the 14 topics on which we will mainly focus.
+After running the LDA modeling which gave an idea of 9 different topics approached by the parties on rts, we design the 14 topics on which we will mainly focus.
 We drew the list of words corresponding to each topic, searching for keywords in Swiss Politics for each of them, and we made them as much exhaustive as possible by filtering words with their roots in order to also include derivatives of these words and hashtags containing those words.

-## Topics for each party (TODO)
+We now observe the distribution of those topics for the all the tweets of each party.
 <div id="topicsByParty" style="min-width: 310px; height: 650px; margin: auto"></div>

-TODO add the topics for each party with Twitter and rts
+This graph shows the consistency of the parties between the values they promote and their communication on social media.
+For example, we observe that the green parties are mainly focused on climate while UDC usually talks about immigration and Europe, PDC mentions the family more often than the other parties and PLR is the only party who mentions digitalization with a percentage higher than 2%.
+Furthermore we observe that right parties are used to talk about liberty while the left ones advocates equality.
+For the rest of the topics it varies for each one of them and it would be interesting to study their evolution during the 50th legislature.
 ## Are politicians really all the same ?

 The political spectrum is often represented as an axis left-right, with sometimes a second axis from conservative to progressive.
 It is interesting to figure out how close a party is from another one.
 To do that, we compute the <b>similarities